Psykotikism/Mutant_Tanks/README.md

  */
 forward void ST_Ability(int client);

+/* Called when the Super Tank evolves.
+ * Use this forward to trigger any features/abilities/settings
+ * when a Super Tank evolves.
+ *
+ * @param client		Client index of the Tank.
+ */
+forward void ST_BossStage(int client);

 /* Called when the config file is loaded.
  * Use this forward to load settings for the plugin.
  *